DexApp/gameos/README.md

 Compute: (Block ID Last 8 Byte)  Mod 38  => ‭3497921596‬(0xd07e0c3c) Mod 38 => 12
 The draw lottery number  is 12

+* When the number was 37, as 00
 ```